Salam-Aboul-Hosn/lab-report-1-week-2/lab-report-1-week-2.md

 # Installing VScode
 ![Image](DownloadVSCode.png)
-I went to the website: [Link](https://code.visualstudio.com/download) and clicked on the blue download button for Mac OS.
+I went to this [Link](https://code.visualstudio.com/download) and clicked on the blue download button for Mac OS.
 This installed the Visual Studio Code and then I opened it in my files in order to run it.

 # Remotely Connecting
 ![Image](RemotelyConnecting.png)